Lalatenduswain/MySQL-Database-Backup/README.md

-# MySQL Database Backup Script
+# MySQL Database Backup Script With Environment Variables

 This Bash script allows you to create daily backups of your MySQL database, saving them in the specified destination directory while retaining only the latest 10 backups.
 It's a convenient way to ensure your data is backed up regularly.